Towards Searching for Entangled Photons in the CMB Sky: Detection of CMB photons

-up to $\mathcal{O}(\alpha_i)$ corrections.
-When we consider the Type (b) background, we can just set $(1,2)$ to $(1,1)$ or $(2,2)$, although their relative weights are in general different.

-From the above discussion, we see the geometrical phase dependent background of Eq.(\ref{inter}) has the same angular dependence as the entanglement signal of Eq.(\ref{signal1}).
+From the above discussion, we see the geometrical phase dependent background of Eq. (\ref{bg2}) has the same angular dependence as the entanglement ``signal'' of Eq. (\ref{signal1}).
 This means unless one can compute the background to very high accuracy, one cannot isolate the signal from the background using this geometrical phase dependent term.
-The geometrical phase independent terms, however, has different angular dependence for the signal.
-The complication is that one has to first isolate the geometrical phase independent terms from the geometrical phase dependent terms, then subtract the background which includes a linear combination of four terms: Eq.(\ref{bg1}) and other terms with the $(1,2)$ indices of Eq.(\ref{bg1}) changed to $(2,1)$, $(1,1)$ and $(2,2)$.
-This is a challenging task.
+The geometrical phase independent terms, e.g. Eq. (\ref{bg1}), seem to have different angular dependence to ``signal'' of Eq. (\ref{signal1}).

+However, if we consider another background from two photons coming from the same source, which can be computed by replacing the $(1,2)$ indices of Eq. (\ref{direct}) by $(1,1)$ and $(2,2)$, then all the background terms do not depend on the geometrical phase, and the same angular dependence as the signal can appear through Eq.(\ref{bg2}).
+Therefore, separating the signal from the background is challenging.
 Fortunately, the situation is simpler when we consider another scenario in the next section.

-The set up discussed in this section is also discussed in Ref.\cite{Wilczek2015}, where it argued that entanglement implies the total density matrix of the two sources cannot be factorized to the direct product of $ \pi_1$ and $ \pi_2$.
-This condition is more general than the violation of Bell {inequality} in the sense that entanglement (non-factorization) does not necessarily implies violation of {inequality} in this setup with complicated backgrounds, even though violation of Bell {inequality} indeed implies entanglement.
+The set up discussed in this section is also discussed in Ref. \cite{Wilczek2015}, where it was pointed out that deviation from the unentangled photons with density matrix in Eq. (\ref{null}) can be used as a signal for entanglement.

-\subsection{Scenario II: Sources from large angle---no interference}
+\subsection{Scenario II: Sources From Large Angle --- \\ No Interference}

 When sources 1 and 2 are far away such that 1 is only in the field of view of A and 2 is only in the field of view of B, then there is no interference between different paths, as shown in Fig.{~}\ref{hbtGeometry2}.
-We can simply remove one of the paths in Scenario I by setting $D_{2A}=D_{1B}=0$ for the signal from Eq. (\ref{vevce}) and the background from Eq.(\ref{thetaAB}).
+We can simply remove one of the paths in Scenario I by setting $D_{2A}=D_{1B}=0$ for the null test of unentangled background from Eq.(\ref{direct}) and double check the entangled signal from Eq. (\ref{vevce}).